Microsoft system blamed for N.J. vaccine-booking glitches

 The New Jersey officials declined to say whether the state is considering canceling the Microsoft contract, but said they are seeking solutions and workarounds of all kinds.
 The cost of the contract wasn’t readily available.

-New Jersey was among the earliest and hardest-hit U.S. states by Covid-19, recording almost 21,000 deaths with a lab-confirmed link to the disease caused by the coronavirus.
-Murphy, a first-term Democrat running for re-election this year, has committed to vaccinating 4.7 million people, or 70% of the state’s population, by late June.
+New Jersey was among the states hit earliest and hardest by COVID-19, recording almost 21,000 deaths with a lab-confirmed link to the disease caused by the coronavirus.
+Murphy, a first-term Democrat running for reelection this year, has committed to vaccinating 4.7 million people, or 70% of the state’s population, by late June.
 So far, New Jersey has administered nearly 1.2 million doses, representing a tenth of the population who have received at least one dose, according to the Bloomberg Vaccine Tracker.

 State officials said Microsoft appears to be using too few staffers, with some key personnel in overseas time zones that leave them unavailable during U.S. business hours.